dalyanalytics/nonprofit-analytics-tools/blog-post-draft.md

 No "freemium" model.
 No "free trial."
 No surprise paywall after you've invested time learning the system.
 These tools are open-source and will always be free.

 **They Understand Nonprofit Work**
-Built by someone who's spent years in the sector, not a generic business intelligence tool adapted for nonprofits as an afterthought.
+Built by someone who loves building things and learning how organizations work, not a generic business intelligence tool adapted for nonprofits as an afterthought.
 These solve problems specific to mission-driven organizations.

 **Your Data Stays Yours**
 Everything runs on secure cloud infrastructure with no data persistence.
 No data mining, no selling your donor information to marketing companies, no vendor lock-in.